The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Let me read this to you again.

-The ranks of working age poor approaching 1960s levels that led to the National War on Poverty in the 60s.
+The ranks of working-age poor approaching 1960s levels that led to the National War on Poverty in the 60s.

-We start the Great Society War on Poverty.
+50 years ago, we start the Great Society War on Poverty.

 There probably won't be a formal signing ceremony.